 As you can see, we were able to clone the repository from GitHub.
 This is helpful because now we can work on the files locally, like with any other code file.
 Cloning is a very useful tool that is used frequently by those who develop software using Git or GitHub.

-Once changes are made, the user pushes these changes back up to the original repository on GitHub, making it available to everyone else who is watching or contributing to it.
+Once changes are made, the user pushes them back up to the original repository on GitHub, making it available to everyone else watching or contributing to it.